 - Equipment Turns On Even When the Temperatures are Stabilized: If you haven't altered the temperature settings in your house, and your AC or furnace turns on and off trying to meet a demand you haven't made.

-What are the Long-Term Issues with Short Cycling?
+What are the Long-Term Issues with Short Cycling the Honeywell Thermostat?

 Long-term issues with short cycling can lead to increased energy consumption, higher electric bills, and excessive wear on your thermostat and HVAC system.